 - The consultation and involvement of stakeholders, workers and trade unions, can help companies to identify risks more precisely and to set up a more effective due diligence process.
 Their involvement may help to push back against pressure from financial markets and short-term investors and give voice to those with a strong interest in the long-term sustainability of the company, thus helping improve its long-term performance and profitability.

-Why is it important to extend the limitation period for bringing civil action against a company?
+Extended limitation period for bringing civil action against a company

 The limitation period for bringing civil action against a company often constitutes a major obstacle for victims of corporate abuse, rendering them unable to access legal remedies.
 In Europe, the limitation period for civil claims is usually between one and three years, which is short and does not take into consideration the fact that transnational cases need more time to work with affected groups, lawyers and investigators across borders, languages, and cultures.
 EU legislation should redress the unrealistic limitation periods by ensuring that limitation periods are reasonable and sufficient.